Xeplosion/harvest-hollow/README.md

 ### World

-Zambrin takes place in a 15th century medieval town called Caverston.
+Harvest Hollow takes place in a 15th century medieval town called Caverston.
 Although the region has the environmental and climate conditions of medieval Europe, the game takes place in a fictional region named Amberr.
 Amberr is the southern region of a large unnamed continent directly above the inland sea of Nurnen.

 Similarly to the medieval city of Kier Rus� located on the way from the Black to Baltic sea alongside a river, the town of Caverston is located alongside an important international trade route.
 However Caverston, unlike Kier Rus� was not created through the conquering, and instead inhabited by traders and merchants wishing to have a place to peacefully rest before continuing on their travels.